fossasia/eventyay-tickets/doc/api/resources/talks.rst

 notes                                 string                     Notes the speaker left for the organisers.
 Available if the requesting user has organiser permissions. internal_notes                        string                     Notes the organisers left on the submission.
 Available if the requesting user has organiser permissions. tags                                  list                       The tags attached to the current submission, as a list of strings.
+Available if the requesting user has organiser or reviewer permissions. tag_ids                               list                       The tags attached to the current submission, as a list of IDs.
 Available if the requesting user has organiser or reviewer permissions.
 ===================================== ========================== =======================================================

 .. versionadded:: 1.1.0